ShreyasB02/CoreMind-Multimodal-Privacy-First-AI-Assisant/README.md

 ## 🎯 Why This Matters

-CoreMind is a prototype of **next-generation Siri** capabilities IMO:
+CoreMind is a prototype of **next-generation Siri** capabilities that I want to see Siri being expanded to:
 - Multimodal understanding (speech, vision, text)
 - On-device inference for **privacy-first** design
 - Context integration across apps using **MCP**
 - Fast, semantic memory recall for personal productivity
 - Human-like episodic reasoning using agent frameworks
+- A voice-first, text-enabled AI assistant that lets you command and interact with any app on your phone—instantly, hands-free, and without ever opening it.

 ---